jhong40/virtualbox/README.md

 ### Choice2: (tutorial: https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started)
   * install vagrant (https://www.vagrantup.com/downloads)
   * create new folder
-  * copy the Vagrantfile into the new folder
+  * copy the Vagrantfile (from this repository) into the new folder
   * cd 'newfolder'
   * run `vagrant up`  # will download ubuntu image, create and run the vm
   * run `vagrant halt` # stop the vm